Note: During the hard rains, be cautious that the recommended path is still safe before you set out with a new rider.

 - Miller Knox Park – this Richmond park has a flat pathway

-- Ohlone Trail – The stretch between North Berkeley BART and University is not very populated
+- Ohlone Trail – The stretch between North Berkeley BART and University is wide and not very populated

 Oakland and South parks and paths for learning to ride a bike

 - The Gardens at Lake Merritt – surrounded by paths in the Lake Merritt-adjacent area